 People: Research Faculty

-Professor Brader currently serves as Associate Principal Investigator for the American National Election Studies and Associate Principal Investigator for Time-sharing Experiments for the Social Sciences.
+Professor Brader currently serves as t Principal Investigator for the American National Election Studies and Associate Principal Investigator for Time-sharing Experiments for the Social Sciences.
 His research focuses on the role of emotions in politics, political partisanship, media effects on public opinion, and other topics in political psychology.
 He has conducted numerous surveys and experiments on politics across seven countries.

 Institute for Social Research (ISR), University of Michigan

 Room 4416, 426 Thompson Street, Ann Arbor, MI 48104–2321, United States

 Brader, T., N.A.
 Valentino, and E. Suhay, What triggers public opposition to immigration?
 Anxiety, group cues, and immigration threat.
 American Journal of Political Science, 2008.
 52(4): p.
 959.

 Brader, T., Campaigning for hearts and minds: How emotional appeals in political ads work.
 2006, Chicago: University of Chicago Press.

 Brader, T., Striking a responsive chord: How political ads motivate and persuade voters by appealing to emotions.
 American Journal of Political Science, 2005.
 49(2): p.
 388.

 Brader, T. and J.A.
 Tucker, The emergence of mass partisanship in Russia, 1993-1996.
 American Journal of Political Science, 2001.
 45(1): p.
 69.